BlogRun AI wherever your compliance framework demands. Read blog >

 Read and write operations in a replica set

-MongoDB's replica set implementation is transparent to client applications - they interact with the cluster the same way regardless of whether it's running as a single server or with replication enabled.
+MongoDB's replica set implementation is transparent to client applications—they interact with the cluster the same way regardless of whether it's running as a single server or with replication enabled.

-Read Preferences
+Read preferences

 While MongoDB directs all write operations to the primary node, it offers flexible read operation routing through read preferences.
 By default, read operations target the primary node, but applications can optionally specify different read preferences to direct queries to secondary nodes.
 This capability allows applications to:

-• Balance read workloads across the replica set
+• Balance read workloads across the replica set.

-• Reduce latency in multi-region deployments
+• Reduce latency in multi-region deployments.

-• Support different consistency requirements for different types of queries
+• Support different consistency requirements for different types of queries.

 Several read preference modes can be configured.
 For example, if a client application is configured to go directly to secondaries, then the mode parameter in the read preference should be set to secondary.
 If there are specific needs for the least network latency irrespective of whether that happens in the primary or any secondary node, then the nearest read preference mode should be configured.
-However, in this option, a risk of potentially stale data comes into play (if the nearest node is a secondary node) due to the nature of asynchronous replication from primary to secondaries.
+However, in this option, a risk of potentially stale data comes into play (if the nearest node is a secondary node) due to the nature of asynchronous replication from primary to secondary.

 Alternatively, the read preference mode can be set to primary preferred or secondary preferred.
-These two modes also make use of another property called maxStalenessSeconds to determine to which node of the replica set should the read operation be directed.
+These two modes also make use of another property called maxStalenessSeconds to determine to which node of the replica set the read operation should be directed.
 In all cases where there is a chance for the read operation to happen on a non-primary node, you must ensure that your application can tolerate stale data.

 When writing data in a MongoDB replica set, you can include additional options to ensure that the write has propagated successfully throughout the cluster.
 This involves adding a write concern property alongside an insert operation.
 A write concern means what level of acknowledgement we desire to have from the cluster upon each write operation, and it consists of the following options:

-The w value can be set to 0, meaning that no write acknowledgement is needed.
+The w value can be set to 0, meaning that no write acknowledgment is needed.
 1 is the default and it means that it only requires the primary node to acknowledge the write, while any number greater than 1 corresponds to the number of nodes plus the primary that need to acknowledge.
 For example, 4 means 3 secondaries need to signal as well as the primary node.

 The j value corresponds to whether MongoDB has been written on disk in a special area called the journal.
 This is used from MongoDB for recovery purposes in case of a hard shutdown, and it is enabled by default.

-Finally the wtimeout value is the time the command should wait before returning any result.
+Finally, the wtimeout value is the time the command should wait before returning any result.
 If this is not specified and if for any reason the actual write has any network issues, then the command would block indefinitely, so it is a good practice to set this value.
 It is measured in milliseconds and it is only applicable for w values greater than 1.

 In the above example, we are using the mongo shell insert command with two parameters.
 The first parameter is the document that will be inserted into the products collection.
 The second parameter is the write concern, which specifies that the write operation must be acknowledged by a majority of the data-bearing nodes within a five-second timeout period.